IgorSusmelj/rustynum/docs/index.md

 ## 📩 Stay Updated

-Follow our journey and stay updated on RustyNum's latest developments:
+Follow the journey and stay updated on RustyNum's latest developments:

-- Star our [GitHub repository](https://github.com/IgorSusmelj/rustynum) to support the project!
+- Star the [GitHub repository](https://github.com/IgorSusmelj/rustynum) to support the project!

 ---